-The biggest difference between ERP and MRP is that MRP software is designed to manage inventory and manufacturing processes, whereas ERP software includes functionality designed to manage all aspects of your business operation.
+The biggest difference between ERP vs MRP is that MRP software is designed specifically to manage inventory and manufacturing processes, whereas ERP software is designed for managing all aspects of your business operation.
 MRP is best for manufacturing-type businesses, whereas ERP will work for wholesalers, distributors, retailers, eCommerce businesses and a variety of other industries.
 Both ERP and MRP are software systems for business management, but each one is designed to handle different processes and is best suited for different business types.

 ERP stands for Enterprise Resource Planning and is a business software solution designed to manage all aspects of a company’s operations along the supply chain.
 While ERP features will vary depending on the industry, the software acts as an all-in-one system, eliminating the need to have multiple, standalone solutions.
+ERP software automates operations such as supply chain management, accounting and finances, sales, order entry and processing and shipping.
 For example, ERP for a wholesale and distribution business will include functionality for accounting, finance, inventory management, warehouse management, purchase orders, sales orders, contact management, reporting and more.
 The main benefits of implementing an ERP solution include:

 - Having one solution to manage all business operations.
 This means you don't need to worry about trying to integrate systems or deal with the cost of buying and supporting multiple solutions.

 - Eliminate manual and duplicate data entry.
 Since all information flows between the different parts of the software, it eliminates the need to manually track data in spreadsheets, or across other systems.

 - Automate processes.
 Because the system works across departments, you can easily automate processes such as sending customers A/R notices when their accounts reach a certain threshold.